emeric0101/PHPAngular/README.md

 ### Changelog
 - Using php-di for injection (you must update the api.php into /web)

-### Todo for 0.2
+### Todo for 0.3
-- [ ] alias for controller function auto generated
-- [ ] issue with installation (typings is not installed)
-- [x] Using php-di for dependency injection
-- [x] EntityManager client side
-- [x] Entity generator from server client side
-- [x] RepositoryService client side
-- [x] Custom method call by the repository service to get data from server
-- [x] Post array recursivly for the request class on server
-- [x] user loggin
-- [ ] Right management
-- [x] Possibility to combine find request from js to avoid multiple network call
 - [ ] Possibility to combine save request from js
-- [ ] Unit test with Yasmine
 - [ ] Using systemJS
-- [ ] Compatibility with Angular 2
+- [ ] move all controller to Angular component (for easy migration to angular2)

+### Feature
+- Right table with user group
+- using doctrine from the symfony project
+- using php-di
+- Almost same entity manager for client and server (later a Xamarin version will be released) with persist and flush
+- Client side repository service with findAll, findById, FindSome(condition)
+- user login management
+- auto combine get request
+- unit test with jasmine

 ### Samples
 This website uses my library: